Unknown6656/AutoIt-Interpreter/old/readme.md

 # The AutoIt++ ~Interpreter~ Interpiler

-This project is an interpiler written to target a custom flavour of the _AutoIt3_ scripting language called _"AutoIt++"_ (even though it has nothing to do with C++).
+This project is an Interpiler written to target a custom flavour of the _AutoIt3_ scripting language called _"AutoIt++"_ (even though it has nothing to do with C++).

-The most important aspect of this project is the fact, that the interpiler is not only platform-independent, but can also cross-platform and cross-architecture target applications.
+The most important aspect of this project is the fact, that the Interpiler is not only platform-independent, but can also cross-platform and cross-architecture target applications.

-The interpiler can currently target the following systems (can be specified via the flag `-t`):
+The Interpiler can currently target the following systems (can be specified via the flag `-t`):
  - `win7`, `win8`, `win81`, `win10`
  - `centos`, `fedora`, `gentoo`, `opensuse`
  - `debian`, `ubuntu`, `linuxmint`
  - `osx`
- - `android` _comming soon_
+ - `android` _coming soon_
  - and much more...

 The following architectures are currently supported:
  - `x86`, `x64` (The 32Bit- and 64Bit-compatible systems from Intel or AMD)
  - `arm`, `arm64` (ARM's equivalent)

-For more information about the usage of the interpiler, refer to the [usage page](doc/usage.md).
+For more information about the usage of the Interpiler, refer to the [usage page](doc/usage.md).

 ## Links